 Being convicted of a DUI or DWI in Rockville, Maryland can seriously interfere with your life.
 You could face jail time in addition to hefty fines and severe driving restrictions that can make it difficult to maintain your current employment or find employment in the future.
 Consequences are even more severe for repeat DUI offenders.
 If you’ve been charged with a DWI or DUI in Rockville, you owe it to yourself to employ the legal defense services of an experienced Rockville DUI lawyer.
-Your attorney in Rockville will use all available legal resources in order to build a winning defense tailored to your specific case, and can assist you in escaping conviction, or, in the case of a guilty verdict, receiving a reduction in the penalties you’ll face.
+Your experienced criminal attorney in Rockville will use all available legal resources in order to build a winning defense tailored to your specific case, and can assist you in escaping conviction, or, in the case of a guilty verdict, receiving a reduction in the penalties you’ll face.

 Rockville DUI Lawyers Can Fight For You

 Driving Under the Influence (DUI) and Driving While Impaired (DWI) are covered by Maryland transportation code Section 21-902, entitled “Driving while under the influence of alcohol, while under the influence of alcohol per se, while impaired by alcohol, or while impaired by a drug, a combination of drugs, a combination of one or more drugs and alcohol, or while impaired by a controlled dangerous substance.”
 This code makes it illegal to drive while under the influence of, or while impaired by, alcohol and/or drugs.
 This code applies in all areas of Maryland, including Rockville, and pertains to both highways and non-highways.
 However, DUI cases can be complex and hinge on issues regarding the administration of field sobriety tests, the accuracy of test results, or the calibration of machines.
 Contact a Rockville DUI lawyer to begin taking steps to protect your rights, freedom, and driving privileges.